 - Regulatory pathway

-- Most configurations covered under existing 510(k) and CE; some may require regulatory amendment.
+- Most configurations sit under existing 510(k) and CE; some may need a regulatory amendment.

 - Timeline

-- 60–90 days for validated configurations; longer if regulatory amendment is needed.
+- ~60–90 days for validated configurations; longer if an amendment is needed.

 - Cash-flow profile